Ramirisu/tetris/README.md

 **TV SYSTEM**

+The *TV SYSTEM* option determines which version of NES Tetris releases is used.
+This affects DAS, gravity and the level of linecap.

 | Options |                                                                                                                                                           |
 | ------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |
 |    NTSC | The NTSC version of NES Tetris, which is specified to run at 60 frames per second.                                                                        |